lfeutre/lmud/README.md

 ## Technical Stuff

 Processes are heavily used in order to obtain concurrency and fault isolation.

 When someone connects, they initially get a Connection process, which just handles gen_tcp abstraction and telnet option negotiation, immediately passing input along to a Session process.
 The Session has a stack of Request Handlers, in the form of {M, F, A} tuples.
 When a line of input is received, the Session initiates a Request process, passing along the MFA tuple for the current Request Handler.
 When the input has been acted upon, the Request process goes away and the Session awaits the next input line.

 During login, the User and Living processes get created, representing the user account and the in-game incarnation, respectively.
 The Connection, Session, User and Living processes are all linked - which currently means that if one dies, so will the rest.
 This is to avoid process leakage in case of errors.

 In the future, the intent is to intelligently handle process failures, so that if for example the Living process dies, the User process can just start a new one, allowing the player to go on as if nothing happened (mostly).
-Likewise, if the User process dies, the Session should kick you back to the login prompt (without disconnecting the socket), and when you've enter username and pass- word, you should get reconnected to the existing Living process.
+Likewise, if the User process dies, the Session should kick you back to the login prompt (without disconnecting the socket), and when you've enter username and password, you should get reconnected to the existing Living process.

 This kind of error handling is already done for the Game and Room processes, which keep player info in their state.
-The Game process will trap exit signals from the User process, and remove the user from its list of logged-on users.
+The Game process will trap exit signals from the User process, and remove the user from its list of logged- on users.
 The Room process will trap exit signals from the Living process and remove it from its inventory of people in the room.

 Room loading happens completely dynamically.
 When a player logs on, the game tries to load the room they were in by calling em_room_mgr:get_room(RoomName)